AramburuLab/AramburuLab/_pages/home.md

 </div>
 -->
 {% endcomment %}

-Our lab is interested in discovering the role that microproteins and disordered proteins play in innate immune processes by applying an interdisciplinary approach that combines diverse computational and wet-lab approaches.

 Genome annotation, transcriptomic and proteomic pipelines have traditionally dismissed proteins encoded by short open reading frames (sORF) known as microproteins.
 This provides a pool of unexplored functional genes.
 Despite the increasing body of work in identifying the microproteome in different model organisms and cell lines, only a few have been functionally studied showing diverse regulatory roles in multiple cellular pathways.